KingDubDub/Jetpack-Joyride-CE/README.md

 2. Make sure your calculator OS is below 5.5-5.6, since the program can't be run on those OS's or any that disable C/Assembly programs.
     -If your OS is 5.5 or higher, use the arTIfiCE exploit tool to run the program: https://yvantt.github.io/arTIfiCE/
 3. Send the JETPACK.8xp program from /bin to the calculator
-4. When prompted, save the program to the Archive, if you put it in the RAM it will disappear if your battery dies or the RAM resets.
+4. The progam saves to the archive by default, if you put it in the RAM it will disappear when your battery dies or the RAM resets.
 5. On the calc, press "prgm" and select JETPACK.
-6. Brag to your freinds that you're a "l337 h4x0r"
+6. Brag to your freinds that you're a "l337 h4x0r" with games on your calculator!

 Controls:
 -Hold "2nd" to rise, release to fall